xuancong84/OpenHomeKaraoke/README.md

 - Install git, if you haven't already. (on raspberry pi: `sudo apt-get update; sudo apt-get install git`)
 - Install python3/pip3 (usually raspberry pis already have it, run `python3 --version` to check): https://www.python.org/downloads/ (python 2.7 may work, but is not officially supported)
 - Create song download directory $HOME/pikaraoke-songs or specify it on the command line.
-- Create directories for extracting instrumental and vocal tracks, $HOME/pikaraoke-songs/nonvocal and $HOME/pikaraoke-songs/vocal, or specify the song download directory.
+- Create directories to enable automatic extraction of instrumental and vocal tracks in the background, $HOME/pikaraoke-songs/nonvocal and $HOME/pikaraoke-songs/vocal, or specify the song download directory.
 - Clone this repo:

 ```